 A small number of countries offer binational business internships, journalism & communications grants, science and public-health specific grants, or graduate degree awards through Fulbright as well.
 See the field-specific awards list on the Fulbright U.S. Student Program website for details.

 Who is Eligible

-Undergraduates who are U.S. citizens.
+Junior and senior undergraduates or recent alumni who are U.S. citizens.
 Begin the process during the spring before your final year on campus by submitting a Pre-Application.
 See SELECTION PROCEDURE section of page for more information.